0x5247/tetrisc/README.md

 # Tetrisc
-Tetris clone written in risc v assembly with no dependencies other than linux syscalls Temporary and saved registers aren't used in the way it was meant to be used refer to `info.txt` for more info
+Tetris clone written in risc v assembly with no dependencies other than linux syscalls Temporary and saved registers are used like global variables which is against the C-ABI convention but no C functions are used here besides the syscalls which will store and restore all the registers

 # "screenshots"
 ```